1,000+ Opportunities

 org Except as noted, all content © Indiana Native Plant Society 2026.

-Based on current listing details, eligibility includes: Any teacher or youth group leader in Indiana; preference given to groups with limited access to natural environments.
+According to the current listing, eligibility includes: Any teacher or youth group leader in Indiana; preference given to groups with limited access to natural environments.
 Covers transportation, naturalist fees, and supplies for outdoor field trips focused on native plants.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.